Yan Gomes Player Props: Cubs vs. Padres

 Padres Pitching Rankings

-- The Padres have a 3.80 team ERA that ranks eighth among all league pitching staffs.
+- The Padres have the ninth-ranked team ERA among all MLB pitching staffs (3.86).

-- The Padres surrender the ninth-fewest home runs in baseball (60 total, one per game).
+- The Padres rank 12th in baseball in home runs surrendered (63 total, 1.1 per game).

-- The lefty last appeared on Tuesday against the Miami Marlins, when he went four innings, allowing three earned runs while giving up seven hits.
+- The left-hander last appeared on Wednesday against the Miami Marlins, when he threw six scoreless innings while giving up three hits.

-- In eight games this season, the 23-year-old has an ERA of 4.28, with 5.9 strikeouts per nine innings.
-Opponents are batting .262 against him.
+- In 11 games this season, the 30-year-old has a 4.66 ERA and 9.8 strikeouts per nine innings, while giving up a batting average of .236 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.